crest-lab/crest-docs/page/examples/msreact-example_1.md

 </div>
 {% include defaulttab.html %}

-CREST produces 25 unique products and writes them sorted according to their relative energy to to the file `crest_msreact_products.xyz`.
-Isomers are also written to `isomers.xyz`, fragmentpairs to `fragmentpairs.xyz`.
+CREST produces 25 unique products and writes them sorted according to their relative energy to the file `crest_msreact_products.xyz`.
+Additionally, isomers are written to `isomers.xyz`, fragmentpairs to `fragmentpairs.xyz`.
 {: .text-justify }